bwsw/cloudstack-ui/docs/source/CS-UI_Overview.rst

 CloudStack-UI is a project which purpose is to provide an easy-to-use, light, and user-friendly front-end interface for the Apache CloudStack virtualization management system.

 Apache CloudStack is a great product which is widely used.
 But its front end is developed for administrators (from our point of view), not for cloud end-users.
 Some of the interactions are not straightforward and unnatural to an average user and require quite a long time to adapt.
-Other reasons to develop the UI are connected with lack of functions like virtual machine statistics & charting, sophisticated resource accounting, and application management.
+Other reasons to develop the UI are connected to the lack of functions like virtual machine statistics & charting, sophisticated resource accounting, and application management.

-That's what we are trying to add to Cloudstack-UI.
+That is what we are trying to add to Cloudstack-UI.
 The work is still in progress.
 But for now we have already covered lots of features that make CloudStack more good-looking, intuitive and convenient.

 Project on `GitHub <https://github.com/bwsw/cloudstack-ui>`_.